MandLisa/MandLisa/README.md

 ### 🧠 Programming languages & tools I like to use

 🐍 **Python**
-Used for large-scale Earth observation workflows, such as handling raster time series (`xarray`, `rioxarray`), training machine learning models, and accessing APIs like Google Earth Engine.
+I use Python for large-scale Earth observation workflows, such as handling raster time series (`xarray`, `rioxarray`), training machine learning models (`scikit learn`, `keras`) and accessing APIs like Google Earth Engine.

 📓 **Jupyter Notebooks**
 My go-to environment for interactive, reproducible research.
 Ideal for prototyping models, visualizing spatial-temporal trends, and communicating insights in both Python and R.

 📊 **R**
-Trusted for statistical modeling, especially GAMs and mixed-effects models via `mgcv` and `nlme`, as well as publication-ready figures using `ggplot2`.
-Also used for geospatial workflows (`terra`, `sf`) in ecology and forest research.
+Used for statistical modeling, especially GAMs and mixed-effects models via `mgcv` and `nlme`, as well as publication-ready figures using `ggplot2`.
+I also use R for geospatial workflows (`terra`, `sf`) in ecology and forest research.

 🐚 **Bash / Shell scripting**
 Efficient for automation, high-performance computing, and batch processing of satellite imagery.
 Particularly useful for organizing and pre-processing large raster archives, often in combination with command-line tools such as GDAL for reprojection, format conversion, and tiling.

 🚀 **FORCE**
 A powerful, open-source framework for generating analysis-ready data cubes and computing spectral-temporal metrics at scale.
-I use FORCE to preprocess and analyze multi-decadal Landsat and Sentinel time series.
+I use FORCE to preprocess and analyze multi-decadal Landsat and Sentinel-2 time series.

 ---